EMVrace/EMVrace.github.io/README.md

 **EMV** (named after its founders Europay, Mastercard, and Visa) is the international protocol standard for in-store smartcard payment.
 In December 2020, EMVCo [reported](https://www.emvco.com/wp-content/uploads/documents/EMVCo-Annual-Report-2020.pdf) 9.89 billion EMV cards in circulation worldwide.
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

 We have specified a comprehensive model of the EMV protocol, using the [Tamarin](https://tamarin-prover.github.io/) model checker.
-Using our model, we identified several authentication flaws that lead to two critical attacks: one affecting Visa cards and another affecting Mastercard cards.
+Using our model, we identified several authentication flaws that lead to two critical attacks:

-[**The attack on Visa**](#attack-on-visa) allows criminals to complete a purchase over the PIN-less limit with a victim's Visa contactless card without knowing the card's PIN.
-In other words, *the PIN in your Visa card is useless* as it won't protect your card from being used for fraudulent, high-value purchases.
+1. Criminals can complete a purchase over the PIN-required limit with a victim's Visa contactless card without knowing the card's PIN.
+Namely *the PIN in your Visa card is useless* since it won't prevent your card from being used for unauthorized, high-value purchases.

-[**The attack on Mastercard**](#attack-on-mastercard) allows criminals to trick a terminal into transacting with a victim's  Mastercard contactless card while believing it to be a Visa card.
-This *card brand mixup* has critical consequences since it can be used in combination with the PIN bypass for Visa to also bypass the PIN for Mastercard cards.
-As a result of our disclosure process, Mastercard has since implemented defense mechanisms, which we experimentally confirmed as effective against the attack.
+1. Criminals can trick a terminal into transacting with a victim's  Mastercard contactless card while believing it to be a Visa card.
+This *card brand mixup* attack, in combination with the above PIN bypass for Visa cards, results in a PIN bypass also for Mastercard cards.
+Following our disclosure, *Mastercard has since implemented defense mechanisms*, which we experimentally confirmed as effective against the attack.

 ## Demonstrating the attacks